uday-rana/intro2oop/docs/06_Polymorphism/4_overview-of-polymorphism.md

 -   Code a complete program using polymorphic objects to solve a systems or business problem
 -   Describe the four different categories of polymorphism

-> "A type provides a protective covering that hides the underlying representation and constrains the way objects may interact with other objects" **(Cardelli, Wegner, 1985)**
+> "A type provides a protective covering that hides the underlying representation and constrains the way objects may interact with other objects" **Cardelli, Wegner, 1985.**

 Polymorphism was perfected in object-oriented languages, but has roots in procedural languages.
 Polymorphism relies on a language's type system to distinguish different meanings for the same identifier.
 This ambiguity introduces flexibility and enables reusability of code.